audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 Similar to pitchshift.ny except you can define in semitones how much each delay is to be pitch shifted.
 A shift of 1 semitone means each delay is increased in pitch by 1 semitone, a shift of -1 means a decrease of 1 semitone.
 Includes whole semitones plus semitone cents (hundredths of a semitone).

-Both plug-ins are best applied to relatively short duration audio, or few number of delays for longer audio.
+Both plugins are best applied to relatively short duration audio, or few number of delays for longer audio.
 Otherwise Audacity will be working a long time.
 Same thing seems to happen if there is already pitch shifting within the audio.

 </details>